 4X4 ATVs have a lot of traction.
 In fact, you have more traction when you’re moving forward than what the ATV can hold back when standing still on a slope.

-This means that if you decide to attempt a steep hill, you need to be confident that you will make your way to the top in your first attempt.
+This means that if you attempt a steep hill, you must be confident that you will make your way to the top on your first attempt.

 If you lose traction halfway, there is a chance you will start sliding backward as soon as you stop.
 Things will go downhill, and it will go downhill fast.

-Once again, it would be best if you started with small loads and moderate hills first until you get a feel of your bike’s limits.
+Once again, it would be best to start with small loads and moderate hills first until you get a feel of your vehicle’s limits.

 If you cannot reduce your load’s weight, consider using your winch to maintain control of the incline.

-In the photo below, I was helping a forest-owner hauling a heavy tin roof to a remote logging cabin.
-When I was approaching the hill, I grew a bit too brave and tried going up without any assistance.
+In the photo below, I was helping a forest owner haul a heavy tin roof to a remote logging cabin.
+As I approached the hill, I became too brave and tried to ascend without assistance.

 I lost traction only a few feet from the top before starting to slide back down again.
 Luckily I managed to stop before anything terrible happened.
 But it was a close call.

-On the second attempt, I used the winch and was able to pull myself up the hill with no issues.
+On the second attempt, I used the winch and could pull myself up the hill without issues.

 Lesson learned.
 I should have used the winch on the first attempt.

-Maintaining control in inclines or declines is just one of the many ways you can utilize your ATV winch.
-Here are 28 more ideas on how you can get the most out of your winch.
+Maintaining control in inclines or declines is one of the many ways you can utilize your ATV winch.
+Here are 28 more ideas on getting the most out of your winch.

-It’s crucial to understand that the surface you’re driving on is significant for how much weight you can tow up or down a hill.
+Understanding that the surface you’re driving on is significant for how much weight you can tow up or down a hill is crucial.

-On dry gravel, you can tow a lot more than you can on wet mud and rocks.
-On snow and ice, you need tire chains to haul any amount of cargo safely.
+On dry gravel, you can tow much more than on wet mud and rocks.
+On snow and ice, you need tire chains to haul any cargo safely.

-Even when using chains, towing cargo on ice is not something beginners should get themselves into.
+Even when using chains, towing cargo on ice is not something beginners should attempt.